Fall 2020 Calendar, Academic Strategy/Contingency Subcommittee Report and FAQ (June 23)

 Fall 2020 Planning (May 13)

-The University continues evaluating the health situation and University practices to ensure that we are supporting staff during these challenging times.
-We have identified a set of frequently asked questions to guide staff, as well as their managers, with navigating this truly unprecedented time.
+The University continues evaluating the health situation and University practices to ensure that we are supporting faculty and staff during these challenging times.
+We have identified a set of frequently asked questions regarding return to campus.

 Solutions for Working Remotely: Information Technology Services (ITS) is working with partners across campus to ease the transition to teaching, studying and working online.
 For example, the new Remote Desktop Services (RDS) provides remote access to a Windows 10 operating system complete with University-licensed software applications.
 This service is intended for Syracuse University students, faculty and staff who have a stable broadband internet connection but do not have a pre-existing method for working remotely.
 You can learn about the new Remote Desktop Services, as well as other remote access solutions, on Answers.

 Blackboard Organizations: If you are looking for an online meeting space, Blackboard Organizations serve groups would like a space for information sharing, collaboration and communication.